JBradbeer/econ323_ufc_fight_summary/README.md

 6. The ending round of the fight
 7. Finish type of the fight, denoted by:
     - "U-DEC": Unanimous decision, all three judges had the fighter winning the fight
-    - "S-DEC": Split decision, two judges had the winner winning the fight while the third called had the loser winning
+    - "S-DEC": Split decision, two judges had the winner winning the fight while the third had the loser winning
     - "M-DEC": Majority decision, two judges had the winner winning the fight while the third called it a draw
     - "SUB":   The loser submitted to the winner mid-fight
-    - "TKO/KO": The loser was either knocked-out (KO) or the referee stopped the fight due to a fighter taking too much damage or not defending themselves intelligenty (TKO)
+    - "TKO/KO": The loser was either knocked-out (KO) or the referee stopped the fight due to a fighter taking too much damage or not defending themself intelligenty (TKO)
 8. The method of attack that caused the knockout or submission (note: this section only appears in case of KO, TKO, or SUB)